The family lawyers group, Resolution, has launched a guide to help couples avoid conflict during divorce proceedings.

 "We've launched this guide because we want separating couples to know about non-confrontational alternatives to court.
 These methods can help prevent separation and divorce from being needlessly adversarial, and often can benefit the whole family through fairer settlements and by prioritising the interests of children."

-Please contact Angela Maxfield if you would like more information about pre-nuptial agreements or any aspect of matrimonial and family law.
+Please contact Angela Maxfield if you would like more information about divorce and conflict resolution.